-The apparel merchandising and interior design (AMID) B.S. degree programs provide three options.
+The apparel merchandising and interior design (AMID) B.S. degree programs provide two options.
 The apparel merchandising option prepares the student for a variety of career positions in business, such as retail store manager, buyer, and product developer.
-The interior design curriculum emphasizes the relationships between the artistic, behavioral, and technological concerns in the creation of a more responsive physical environment.
-Career opportunities are available in commercial and residential interior design studios and architectural firms.
-A program of study in costume construction technology is available through the department.
+The interior design curriculum emphasizes research and analysis in preparing students to integrate the client's spatial, functional, technical, regulatory, and aesthetic goals.
+Career opportunities are available in firms focused on commercial and residential interior design, architecture, and manufacturing.